EZ-ID – Scalars add new functionality for understanding alteration patterns

 Spectral scalars can enhance the geologist’s understanding of crystallinity changes, alteration pattern shifts and geochemical conditions.
 EZ-ID now supports spectral scalars for Al-OH bonds, kaolinite crystallinity (Kx), illite spectral maturity (ISM), chlorite spectral maturity (CSM), Mg-OH bonds, Fe-OH bonds, Fe3t (mineral type), Fe3i (mineral intensity), and Al-Fe- Mg bonds.

-Reports the wavelength of the deepest absorption feature of these three.
-Features centered in 2160-2370nm range.
+Reports the wavelength of the deepest absorption feature of Al-OH, Fe-OH, and Mg-OH.
+Features are centered in the 2160-2370nm range.

 Scalars are automatically part of the EZ-ID mineral identification screen.
 They provide information that can enhance a geologist’s understanding of geochemical conditions at the time of alteration.